kylermccoy/WebCheckers/docs/DesignDoc.md

 ### Definition of MVP

 The MVP is an web application where users can sign in, choose an opponent, and then play a game of Web Checkers adhering to the standard American Rules of Checkers.
-Players in-game user may choose to resign at any time, ending the game early.
+Players in-game user may choose to resign at any time which will end the game early.

 ### MVP Features